rharbird/engduinochallenges/template.md

-Congratulations! go and collect your points for this challenge.
+Congratulations!
+Collect your points for this challenge.

 ---
 <!---